 Three years after the first website was designed, the old developer stopped supporting my “theme”.
 IT WAS BROKEN! “what do you mean it’s broken,” I asked.
 “It will no longer work,” Chad said.
 I had to pay for another website (same name and content).
 Now, I need to hire someone to design another “theme”. $$$$$ here we go again.

 This is getting very expensive now.
 Dang, I wanted a Genesis “theme” the second time but Chad my web designer decided on a different theme.
-He designed the website I have today along with his brother, Dallan.
+He designed the website I used for a long time, along with his brother, Dallan.
 My website was hacked about six times the first year, which means someone is breaking into your website and it goes down, as in no website for a few hours or days.
 In December my website was down seven days.
 I get so mad just thinking about that week.
 Breathe, Linda, breathe.

 My Blog Tips:

 - Choose the name you want for your blog, and make sure you can get the exact name on EVERY social media channel known to man.

 - Check to see if that name is available to purchase from a website company or a company like GoDaddy.

 - If you are the techie type, you will save a lot of money because you can set it up yourself.